Common Questions About the Diploma of Alcohol and Other Drugs in Australia (and How It Can Advance Your Career)

 • Completed Year 12 or equivalent, OR

-• Relevant industry experience or a Certificate IV in Community Services, Mental Health, or AOD Support, OR
+• Relevant industry experience, or a Certificate IV in Community Services, Mental Health, or AOD support, OR

 You'll also need access to a computer and internet connection to complete your coursework online.

-If you’re unsure whether you meet the entry requirements, our team can assess your prior experience and discuss pathway options, including Certificate IV in Mental Health or Certificate IV in Alcohol and Other Drugs.
+If you're unsure whether you meet the entry requirements, our team can assess your prior experience and discuss pathway options, including the Certificate IV in Mental Health or Certificate IV in Alcohol and Other Drugs.

 6. What Career Opportunities Are Available After Graduation?

-Graduates of the Diploma of Alcohol and Other Drugs are prepared for diverse roles across health, community, and rehabilitation sectors.
+Graduates of the Diploma of Alcohol and Other Drugs are prepared for diverse roles across the health, community, and rehabilitation sectors.

 You could work in: